ResourcesBlog

 Withdrawal from the World Health Organization and other International Bodies

-One of the first major actions taken by President Trump in 2025 was to withdraw the United States from the World Health Organization (WHO).
+Another dangerous action taken by President Trump was to withdraw the United States from the World Health Organization (WHO).
 This decision directly undermines international health cooperation, weakening global efforts to combat infectious diseases, and limiting access to health care resources in countries that need it most.
 The United States’ exit from the WHO reduces the ability of health professionals around the world to coordinate responses to health emergencies and threatens the global health infrastructure that has been vital in preventing and managing public health crises.
 These actions limit the United States’ ability to confront the active outbreaks of avian flu, Ebola, and Marburg virus – threatening the health of people in the United States and abroad alike.
 PHR has long supported the work of the WHO in promoting universal access to health care and addressing health inequities.
 PHR has documented how the Trump administration’s previous efforts to distance the United States from international health organizations have had damaging effects on global health, including during emergencies such as the COVID-19 pandemic.

 In February, President Trump signed another Executive Order ending U.S. participation in the United Nations Human Rights Council (UNHRC) and ordered a review of the U.S. relationship with all other international bodies.
 Unlike the U.S. withdrawal from the UNHRC during the first Trump administration, the U.S. is not currently a Member State of the UNHRC, so its withdrawal will be less immediately disruptive.
 However, by exiting these multilateral fora, the United States will be abandoning its leadership on the global stage in addressing, mitigating, or shaping human rights and other crises around the world.